AI Use Cases/Healthcare

 Human override decisions directly shape model accuracy over time

-The false positive reduction cited at months 6 and 12 depends on your IT team consistently logging override decisions back into the system.
+The false-positive reduction targeted in the first 90 days - and its continued improvement through month 12 - depends on your IT team consistently logging override decisions back into the system.
 If analysts approve or dismiss alerts outside the dashboard, or if staff turnover breaks the feedback loop, the model stops retraining on real decisions.
 Assign clear ownership of alert review before deployment - this is an operational process requirement, not just a technical one.

 5. 5